wizardengineer/krakensvm-mg/README.md

 This was apart of my "Understanding of OS theoretical concepts" and emulator series.
 I had a great amount of fun with project, if you're interested in AMD virtualization then read chapter 15 of the amd manual
 A simple x86_64 AMD-v hypervisor type-2, with syscall and paging hooks.
 Programmed with some C++20 features.

-HUGE thanks to xerox for allowing me to post to post on his website <3
+HUGE thanks to xerox for allowing me to post to his website <3
 # Table of Contents:
 * [Preamble](#preamble)
    * [Purpose & Intentions](#purpose--intentions)